CybOXProject/python-cybox/docs/examples.rst

 This page includes some basic examples of creating and parsing CybOX content.

-There are a couple things we do in these examples that shouldn't be done in production code:
+There are a couple things we do in these examples for purposes of demonstration that shouldn't be done in production code:

 * When calling ``to_xml()``, we use ``include_namespaces=False``.
 This is to make the example output easier to read, but means the resulting output